 Preparing for the inner journey requires the right mindset.
 We recommend you approach each learning session like a skeptical beginner.
 Approach it with an open mind.
 Be a freethinker and take the process seriously and it will reveal some important things.
 Journey without expectations while expecting the unexpected.

 Prepare the space and give yourself adequate time.
 Some people like to set a timer because it helps you will stay within the allotted time.
 However, you may interrupt the process and miss critical data.

 Inner Work, Outer Work, and the Inner Observer

 The first thing to do is start writing.
 Don’t think, write.
 Doodle on the page.
 Draw pictures.
 Also, don’t worry about spelling or punctuation.
 Later, you’ll see how your handwriting can reveal messages through the slant of the words, the pressure, the size of the letters.
 These things will give you information and clues about your thoughts, feelings, and attitudes, and it will bring the inner work outer work together in a tangible way.

 The outer work part is your hand responding to the freedom of the mind.
 The inner work part is what your subconscious mind reveals on the page.

 For now, write whatever comes up; let it flow.
 Don’t think about what you are writing.
 It doesn’t matter how fast or slow.
 If you pause, that’s okay too.
 Keep at it.
 If this is the first time you’ve done this exercise, it can take 5 or 10 minutes to get comfortable with the process.

-What’s important is that you don’t try to edit what you write.
+What’s important is that you don’t edit what you write.
 Your honesty gives the inner work meaning and substance.

-The only guideline is to refrain from quoting religious doctrine.
+The only guideline is not to quote religious doctrine.
 You want to get below all levels of cultural and social programming.
 Above all, this exercise is about connecting to your intuition and finding the wisdom within your spirit.
 It’s not about dogma.